str1ngth3ory/Bayes-Nets-Assignment/README.md

     ```
     pip install -r requirements.txt
     ```

-Python 3 is recommended and has been tested.

-**Please use numpy version 1.15.4**.
-Without the correct version, there may be errors.

 Read [setup.md](./setup.md) for more information regarding set up and using git for the assignment.

 ### Submission and Due Date

 Please include all of your own code for submission in `probability_solution.py`.
-Submit this file using **`python submit.py assignment_3`**.
-**The output of all your submissions can be found on [bonnie.udacity.com](https://bonnie.udacity.com/).**

-This assignment is due on both **Bonnie and Canvas by February 24th, 2019 11:59PM UTC-12.**  The submission on Canvas is a backup just in case, and the submission to Bonnie will be officially used for grading.
+This assignment is due on **Gradescope by October 6th, 2019 11:59PM UTC-12.**

-**Important: There is a TOTAL submission limit of 5 on Bonnie for assignment 3.
-This means you can submit to Bonnie a maximum of 5 times during the duration of the assignment.
+**Important: There is a TOTAL submission limit of 5 on Gradescope for this assignment.
+This means you can submit a maximum of 5 times during the duration of the assignment.
 Please use your submissions carefully and do not submit until you have thoroughly tested your code locally.**

 **If you're at 4 submissions, use your fifth and last submission wisely.
 We are not responsible for a final submission that gets a lower score than a previous submission.
 We will only use your LAST submission before the deadline for grading.**